 Hangzhou is the capital of Zhejiang province in East China.
 It’s the 4th largest city in China, widely known as the commercial hub in Mainland China, and home to many of Chinese startups and technology companies, including Alibaba as the e-commerce giant in China.
 In 2022, Hangzhou is expected to host the upcoming Asian Games.

-See the fact file below for more information on the Hangzhou or alternatively, you can download our 23-page Hangzhou worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Hangzhou or alternatively, you can download our 23-page Hangzhou worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - Hangzhou is recognized for its rich cultural histories.
 It can be divided into three phases, which are: 1) the early history; 2) the medieval history; and 3) modern history.

 - In the early historical period, there were lots of Hemudu people living nearby the Hangzhou area.
 They had existed since 5000 – 4000 BC.
 These people were the first group to cultivate rice in China.
 Aside from cultivating rice, they also had particular skills in pottery-making.

 - In the medieval history period, Hangzhou was selected as the seat of the prefecture in AD 589.
 Hangzhou started to foster and undergo major developments during the leadership of Bai Juyi during the Tang Dynasty.
 He was perceived as a great governor, since he improved the livelihood of local people, by building a new dam to control the flow of water and providing solutions for the drought problem.

 - Around the 13th century, Hangzhou started to receive Arab and Egyptian merchants to do trade activities.
 The merchants described Hangzhou as a town filled with large family estates and stated that it had twelve thousand bridges.